The Team

 • Background: Growing up in the Canadian Rockies, Jeff honed his skills—from a very young age—in all major mountain disciplines, such as winter mountaineering, rock and ice climbing, and whitewater river sports.
 He is co-founder and COO at Nomadics Inc., an outdoor gear distributor/retailer and event management company.

-Hands down, being in a position to influence and support marginalized youths is what it is all about for me.
-That said, Mirai no Mori has become so much more.
-Now, I am proud to say, we are a team of amazing people and organizations; from the continual participation of institutions and care-workers that support our programs to the irreplaceable staff, volunteers, corporations, and organizations without which we would not exist.
+Being in a position to influence and support marginalized youths is what it is all about for me.
+That said, Mirai no Mori has become so much more: I am proud to say, we are a team of amazing people and organizations; from the continual participation of institutions and care-workers that support our programs to the irreplaceable staff, volunteers, corporations, and organizations without which we would not exist.
 It is humbling to be a part of it all.

 Hilda Chan, Board Member